avantrec/avantrec.github.io/sonoplus/index.md

 # Avantrec SonoPlus

-**SonoPlus adds direct AirPlay capability for all older Sonos players.**
+**SonoPlus adds direct AirPlay capability to all your older Sonos players.**

 SonoPlus is delivered as a preconfigured Raspberry Pi computer that you simply connect to your router using an Ethernet cable.